vienskaz/AI-TinderBot/README.md

  was used to collect data for training and testing model.

- blonde_detector_model.ipynb is notebook contaning the training and test process
+ blonde_detector_model.ipynb is notebook contaning the training and test process.